 Hy 112 ab.
 Introductory Fluid Mechanics.
-8 units (3-2-3); second and third terms.
+8 units (3-2-3); first and second terms.
 This subject is the same as Hy 2 ab, but with reduced credit for graduate students in all fields except Ae, ChE, CE and ME.
 No graduate credit is given for this subject to students in these fields except by special approval of the department concerned.
 Instructor: Ingersoll.

 Hy 134.
 Flow in Porous Media.
 9 units (3-0-6); third term.
 Prerequisites: AM 15 abc or AM 115 ab or equivalent.
 AM 116 is also recommended.
 (AM 15 c or AM 115 b may be taken concurrently).
 A study of the hydrodynamics of flow through porous media, with applications primarily in the field of ground water flow, including seepage through earth dams and levees, uplift pressures on dams and foundations, flow toward wells, ground water recharge, drainage, and dewatering for excavations.
 Emphasis is placed on flow-net analysis and mathematical methods.
+This course was previously listed as CE 134.
 Instructor: Brooks.